ralfuhed/Apocalypse-Game/DemoYT.md

 # Author: Rashed Al Fuhed
 ## Date: June 22, 2023

-The game is about Apocalypse where the zombies are conquering the world and try to extinct every creature on earth.
-It's a short game that was built in Godot 3 2D.
-I used couple of assets that are free of copyrights to help me build this game and design it (e.g., UI, graphics, animations, etc.).
+The game is set in a post-apocalyptic scenario where zombies are on the verge of eradicating all life on Earth.
+It is a concise game developed in the Godot 3 engine, utilizing 2D graphics.
+To assist in the creation and design of the game, I have employed several assets that are free from copyright restrictions, including user interface (UI) components, graphics, and animations.

 The demo can be found on YouTube using the following link: